 All that to say that if you are a writer who struggles to get to the page, to feel confident in your work and continue to write in the middle of EVERYTHING ELSE going on in your life, you're in the right place.
 I hope you find the inspiration and resources you need here to help you get your writing done.

-Interesting Things About Me
+About Me Personally

 I’m a Canadian redhead and an obsessive reader who became a writer, so secretly I still think of myself as Anne of Green Gables.